stride3d/stride-teamcity/README.md

-# Xenko Teamcity
+# Stride Teamcity

-This contains the live configuration for [Xenko Teamcity](https://teamcity.xenko.com).
+This contains the live configuration for [Stride Teamcity](https://teamcity.stride3d.net).